 For any advocacy campaign to work, there must be spokespeople who are knowledgeable and skilled in delivering the library message.
 A few great statistics can be impressive, but stories bring the library message to life: Tell stories about how the library has made a difference in your life.
 Personalize your remarks, be prepared, practice a conversational delivery style, show your enthusiasm, and use visual aids when appropriate.

-Deal effectively with the media (Download the PDF).
+Deal effectively with the media (PDF)

 It’s important that libraries have a media policy.
 Spokespeople should know or have copies of the library’s key message on various topics and be ready to answer difficult questions with sound bites that reporters need for their stories.